trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/publishing-on-the-dal.md

         from my_wallet for slot 10 with proof "${proof}"
       ```

+- If the slot turned red on Explorus, these things may have happened:

+   - The attesters could not download the data to attest it.
+   This can happen if your DAL node is misconfigured and did not share the data with other DAL nodes.
+   Verify that your DAL node is accessible from outside your local network and that it is running with the correct arguments.
+   For example, DAL nodes can fail to share the data if they are configured with an attester configuration but are not connected to a baker with attestation rights.
+   You can try deleting the DAL node configuration and restarting the node with the correct `--observer-profiles` argument.

-- If the slot turned red, it's possible that the attesters for the network are offline.
+   - The attesters for the network are offline.
    In this case, your Smart Rollup cannot use the data on the DAL, but the blue slot in Explorus verifies that you published it successfully.
    Without active attesters, you cannot continue with this tutorial.
    You can try running your own attester by getting tez from the faucet and running a baker as described in [Join the DAL as a baker, in 5 steps](/tutorials/join-dal-baker).

 ## Publishing files